IBM/aspera-cli/CONTRIBUTING.md

 This does the following:

-- Install the official gem version directly from <rubygems.org>.
+- Install the gem version from local gem file or <rubygems.org>.
-- Build the image for the version number in the current repository
+- Build the image for the local version number in the current repository or the remote one
 - creates tags for both the version and `latest`

-> **Note:** This target creates the `Dockerfile` from an `ERB` (embedded Ruby) template (Makefile target `dockerfile`).
+> **Note:** This target creates the `Dockerfile` from an `ERB` (embedded Ruby) template.
-A template is used as it allows some level of customization to tell where to take the gem from, as as for the SDK file.
+A template is used as it allows some level of customization to tell where to take the gem from.

 Then, to push to the image registry (both tags: version and `latest`):